 Palisade Peaches are famously grown on our Western slope, in and around the town of Palisade.
 Colorado peaches are known for being extra juicy and extra sweet, thanks to the long sunny hot days and cool Colorado Summer nights.
 That equals perfect conditions for fruity sugars to develop.
 To learn more about what makes a Colorado Peach so special, check out this article about Colorado Western Slope Peaches.

-How To Make This Recipe – It’s So Easy
+How To Make Peach Burrata Salad – It’s So Easy

 We’ll start with the vinaigrette, which is the key to the unique flavor of this Peach Burrata Salad.